-SEAA 4973 -Industrial and Hazardous Waste Management Pre-requisite: SEAA 2922 Wastewater Engineering
+SEAA 4973 -Industrial and Hazardous Waste Management

 This course introduces students to issues of industrial and hazardous wastes management.
 The course includes the introduction of the scheduled wasted type as well as discussion on the concept of hazardous waste, sources, quantities and characteristics (physical and chemical properties).
 The key elements in waste management such as storage, collection, transport, treatment and disposal of hazardous wastes are also addressed.
 Waste minimisation, one of the main strategies is also introduced.
 At the end of the course, students should be able to apply the knowledge by associating environmental problems that arise with poor management, treatment and disposal of industrial waste.